Home » Cookies » Candy Corn Shortbread Cookies

 Instructions

-1. In stand mixer with paddle attachment, beat together butter, sugar, vanilla and salt until light and fluffy.
+1. In a stand mixer with the paddle attachment, beat butter, sugar, vanilla and salt until well combined.

-3. Roll dough in a ball, divide dough in half.
-Take one half of the dough and divide into one third.
+3. Roll the dough in a ball, and divide the dough in half.
+Then take one half of the dough and divide it into one third.
 You should have 3 balls gradually getting smaller (see picture guide above for reference).
-Shape into balls.
+Shape dough into balls.
+Note: If you have a scale the weights of each ball will be 292 g, 190 g, and 100 g.

-4. Flatten the largest ball out, drop approx. 8 drops of yellow food colouring in the the middle of the dough.
-Lightly fold the dough over the food colouring and work in with your hands until you reach an even colour of yellow dough (add as much food colour as you like until you reach your desired colour).
+4. Flatten the largest ball out, drop approx. 10-15 drops of yellow food colouring in the middle of the dough.
+Lightly fold the dough over the food colouring and work in with your hands until you reach an even colour of bright yellow (add as much food colour as you like until you reach your desired colour, just add a little bit at a time).

 6. Leave the smallest ball as is.

-7. Roll balls into logs approx. 13″ long (If your dough is too soft to work with refrigerate for 15 minutes or until firmer).
+7. Roll balls into logs approx. 13″ long (If your dough is too soft to work with refrigerate it for 15 minutes or until slightly firm, or easier to handle).

-8. Place logs on top of each other; yellow on the bottom, orange in the middle and white on top.
+8. Place logs on top of each other; yellow on the bottom, orange in the middle and plain on top.

-9. Shape into a triangle by pressing one side of the log flat against your cutting board, lightly press down to flatten.
+9. Shape into a triangle by pressing one side of the log flat against your cutting board, and lightly press down to flatten.
 Then roll over to the other side and press.
+Note: you can use a large piece of wax paper to help shape the dough into a triangle.

-12. Meanwhile line your baking sheet with parchment paper, set aside.
+11. Preheat your oven to 300ËšF and line a baking sheet with parchment paper, set aside.

-13. Once firm, with a sharp knife slice the log into ½” thick slices and place on prepared baking sheet approx. 1″ apart.
+12. Once cookie dough is firm, with a sharp knife slice the log into ½” thick slices and place on the prepared baking sheet approx. 1″ apart.

-15. Let cool on the tray for a few minutes before removing to a cooling rack.
+14. Let cool on the baking sheet for a few minutes before removing to a cooling rack.

 Notes